-Resident camps often have morning assemblies which often include flag raising, announcements, a camp song, a staff skit, a staff or camper challenge (Minute to Win It games are ideal), and maybe a trivia question or riddle.
-The main thing you want to use this time for is for announcements.
+Resident camps often have morning assemblies which may include flag raising, announcements, a camp song, a staff skit, a staff or camper challenge (Minute to Win It games are ideal), and maybe a trivia question or riddle.
+The main thing you want to use this time for is announcements.
 Letting the campers (and staff) know what’s going on that day helps to put anxious kids at ease.
-After all, don’t wa all want to know what to expect each day?
+After all, don’t we all want to know what to expect each day?

 Just like in sleep away camp we start our mornings in day camp with “flagpole”.
 We gather the whole camp before first period to sing the national anthem, make daily announcements, counsellor challenges, play music and everyone does our camp dance.
 It is a great way to start the day on fun upbeat note as well as keeping everyone informed of what’s going on in camp each day.

 Submitted by Laurie W.

 I was once told that every camp session should start and end with a highlight.
 At the beginning of the week you want to get everyone excited for the session.
 At the end of the week you want to send them all home on a high note.
 These are two times the campers will remember the most.

 A great way to end a week is with a closing campfire.
 When I say campfire, I mean that in a general resident camp sense.
 You don’t actually need to have a fire.
 This just means you gather the whole camp together, they sit in a semi-circle around a staging area, and one or two people lead the program.
 Closing camp programs come in all shapes and sizes.
 They can include repeat after me songs, slow and meaningful songs, skits, stories that have a moral, a sharing of camp stories from the week, acoustic music, slide shows full of pictures from the week, recognition and rewards for campers and staff, etc.